No, Doordash isn't stealing your tips.

 You get which ever one is the most.

 That sounds good in theory, right?
 That's why they spin it that way.

 If the total of your tip plus $1 is more than the guaranteed amount, you get that.
 If the guaranteed amount is higher, you get that.

 If someone tipped $10 in the app and the guaranteed amount was $6, you get paid $11 ($10 tip plus $1).
-If the guaranteed amount was $6 and the customer was a jerk and tipped a penny, you now get the $6 because that is the higher amount.
+When the guaranteed amount is $6 and the customer was a jerk and tipped a penny, you now get the $6 because that is the higher amount.